Sharzzdevise/Sharzzdevise/README.md

 Consistently recognized as a hands on and competent Leader and selfless volunteer with various organizations, backed up with notable recommendations.

-Extremely committed to Self growth, development and Research Studies with series of projects to my credit published in my Github page (repositries).
+Extremely committed to Self growth, development and Research Studies with series of projects to my credit here (repositries).